: Drop in the Bucket

 School selection and the move away from water user committees

 By Drink Local.
 Drink Tap.
-Posted on Mon 25 Nov 2013, over 10 years ago
+Posted on Mon 25 Nov 2013, about 11 years ago

 Hi John, Thank you for all your organization does.
 I work in Uganda as well and know you can only do you best with the communities/schools.
 There are so many problems these people face and they have a lot to be concerned with in addition to water.
 The water world is very complex and we can only give it our best, do our due diligence and move on from there…while learning the whole way!